dskoda/quests/docs/index.rst

 This package also contains tools to interface with other representations and packages.

+Learn more how to :ref:`install <installation>` the package, or learn more how to use it under the `quickstart <quickstart>`.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:
+   :hidden:

    installation
    quickstart